-The men and women of ACE train and supervise at-risk youths who come to the California Conservation Corps (CCC) looking for a better path to start out on in life.
-These ACE-trained 18- to 25-year-olds who are seeking guidance and direction in their lives are given a chance at developing skills and building self-esteem in some of the most life-threatening and back-breaking ways possible.
+The men and women of ACE train and supervise California's youths who come to the California Conservation Corps (CCC) looking for a better path to start out on in life.
+ACE members train 18- to 25-year-olds who are seeking guidance and direction in their lives are given a chance at developing skills and building self-esteem in some of the most life-threatening and back-breaking ways possible.

 The CCC has become one of the most important components in the state’s disaster response efforts.
 ACE members, and the young adults they supervise, assist in fire prevention and fire fighting, cleaning oil spills, flood prevention efforts, and joining in flood and earthquake relief efforts.
 When not pitching in with disasters, ACE members and their students also cut brush, thin forests, and reduce fuel loads.
 Some of the most satisfying work the CCC does is restore trails and bridges in state parks and make those scenic vistas accessible to the handicapped, as well.